History & Overview Annual Report President's Pages Center News Community Affairs

 Clinical Summary

-Derived from the aerial parts of the plant.
-Patients use this supplement for smoking cessation and to treat asthma and depression.
-The piperidine alkaloids (e.g. lobeline) are thought responsible for the activity of this botanical.
-Animal and in vitro studies show that lobeline crosses the blood-brain barrier, has similar activity to nicotine, and stimulates the release of dopamine and norepinephrine (5).
-At low doses lobelia has stimulant effects, but higher doses result in CNS depression.
-Significant toxicity has occurred following use including vomiting, seizures, cardiovascular collapse, and coma (2).
-Lobelia may have additive toxicity when combined with nicotine (12).
-Clinical studies evaluating lobelia for smoking cessation do not support its use (15).
-Patients should be warned not to use this supplement.
+Derived from the aerial parts of the plant, patients use lobelia for smoking cessation and to treat asthma and depression.
+Piperidine alkaloids are thought responsible for lobelia’s activity.
+In vitro and animal studies show that lobeline, a major constituent, crosses the blood-brain barrier, has activity similar to that of nicotine, and stimulates the release of dopamine and norepinephrine (5).
+At low doses lobelia has stimulant effects, but higher doses result in CNS depression (10).

 • Asthma